 In contrast, using the Cymerus technology, Cynata has the capacity to produce an effectively limitless supply of MSCs from a single donation.
 Furthermore, this can be achieved without the need to excessively expand the Cymerus MSCs in culture.

-There are two problems associated with relying on a continuous supply of new donations as starting material:
+There are multiple problems associated with relying on a continuous supply of new donations as starting material:

 Consequently, it will be extremely expensive to manufacture MSC products using processes that rely on a continuous supply of tissue donations, and there is a significant risk of supply constraint or interruption.